rasprague/Multiplexer4067Fast/README.md

 -------------------------------------------------------------------------------------
 ## Description
-The Texas Instruments CD4067 it's a CMOS multiplexer, you can use to scan 16 analog values
+The Texas Instruments CD4067 is a CMOS multiplexer, you can use to scan 16 analog values
 (example:pots!) and feed any analog input of your processor.

 ## Wiring